shelleyolivia/learn-tutorials/figment-learn/new-pathways/polygon/polygon-03-restore.md

 What happened in the code above?
 Let's take a closer look!

 * First, we need to call `fromMnemonic` method of `Wallet` class.
-* Next, we compare is the restored address match the existing one.
+* Next, we compare if the restored address match the existing one.
-* Next, we store the address to display it below in the UI.
+* Next, we store the address to display it in the UI.
-* Last, we do the same for the private key
+* Last, we do the same for the private key.

 -------------------------------------